A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Introduction

+In Section 2, we recall the $\eh$-topology and establish the crucial descent properties for both vector bundles and Higgs bundles on smooth rigid-analytic varieties.
+In Section 3, we develop the necessary machinery for simplicial rigid-analytic varieties and establish the $p$-adic Simpson correspondence in the smooth proper simplicial setting.
+Finally, in Section 4, we synthesize these ingredients by utilizing smooth proper $\eh$-hypercovers to prove our main result---the extension of the $p$-adic Simpson correspondence to arbitrary proper rigid-analytic varieties---and conclude by establishing the corresponding cohomological comparisons and dimension bounds.

 \begin{convention} Throughout this article, $C$ is a complete algebraically closed non-archimedean extension over $\mathbb{Q}_p$.
 Denote $\Spa(C)$ as the adic spectrum of $(C,\mathcal{O}_C)$.
-We let $\Rig$ denote the rigid spaces over $\Spa(C)$, namely adic spaces locally of finite type over $\Spa(C)$.
-Most of the results in section 2 works for non-algebraically closed base field, but in order to keep it simple, we only consider algebraically closed base field.
-We denote smooth rigid spaces as $\Sm$.
-Since rigid spaces are locally of topological finite type over $\Spa(C)$, any integrally closed open subring $A^+$ of $A$ that is topological finite type over $\mathcal{O}_C$ is $A^\circ$.
+We let $\Rig$ denote the rigid-analytic varieties over $\Spa(C)$, namely adic spaces locally of finite type over $\Spa(C)$.
+We denote smooth rigid-analytic varieties as $\Sm$.
+Since rigid-analytic varieties are locally of topological finite type over $\Spa(C)$, any integrally closed open subring $A^+$ of $A$ that is topologically of finite type over $\mathcal{O}_C$ is $A^\circ$.
 Hence if not specified, we write $\Spa(A)$ to denote $\Spa(A,A^\circ)$.
 In the following we will write tft as topological of finite type.
 Moreover every morphism between tft is tft by \cite[Lemma 3.5 (iv)]{huber1994generalization}.
-If $X=\Spa(A)$ is an affinoid rigid space then we will denote $\Spec(A)$ as $X_a$.
-Moreover, if $Y$ is a scheme locally of finite type over $\Spec(A)$, we will follow \cite[Proposition 3.8.]{huber1994generalization} to denote the relative analytification of $Y$ over $X$ as $Y^{\mathrm{ad}/X}$.
-For any $x\in X$, we will denote $\Spa(K(x),K(x)^+)$ as its complete residue field.
-If $X$ is classica rigid analytic varieties in the sense of Tate, its associated rigid space will be denoted as $r(X)$
+If $X=\Spa(A)$ is an affinoid rigid-analytic variety, then we will denote $\Spec(A)$ as $X_a$.
+Moreover, if $Y$ is a scheme locally of finite type over $\Spec(A)$, we will follow \cite[Proposition 3.8]{huber1994generalization} to denote the relative analytification of $Y$ over $X$ as $Y^{\mathrm{an}/X}$.

-Vector bundles on a ringed topos $(\mathcal{T},\mathcal{O})$ always mean finite locally free $\mathcal{O}$-module.
+Vector bundles on a ringed topos $(\mathcal{T},\mathcal{O})$ always mean finite locally free $\mathcal{O}$-modules.
 On pro-\'etale site we only consider the completed structure sheaf $\hat{\mathcal{O}}_X$.
-For any rigid space $X$, we will follow \cite{scholze2017etale} to denote $X^\diamond$ as its assoicate diamond.
-For any coherent sheaf $F$ on some rigid space $X$, its cohomology on some rigid space $f:Y\to X$ over $X$ is given by $f^*F$.
-Projections from big $\tau$-site of $X$ to small $\tau$-site of $X$ is denoted as $\Id_X$ when there is no confusions on the topology.
+For any rigid-analytic variety $X$, we will follow \cite{scholze2017etale} to denote $X^\diamond$ as its associated diamond.
+For any coherent sheaf $F$ on some rigid-analytic variety $X$, its cohomology on some rigid-analytic variety $f:Y\to X$ over $X$ is given by $f^*F$.
+Projections from the big $\tau$-site of $X$ to the small $\tau$-site of $X$ are denoted as $\Id_X$ when there is no confusion on the topology.

 We will denote the 2-category (1-)groupoids as $\mathrm{Groupoids}$.
 Limits of groupoids are interpreted in $\mathrm{Groupoids}$. \end{convention}